amarose/screenshot-comparision-using-screenshotlayer/README.md

 # screenshot-comparision-using-screenshotlayer
-Files with example of screenshot comparision using screenshotlayer.
+Files with example of screenshot comparision using screenshotlayer and OpenCV.

-Update: Added comparision with usage of OpenCV